willkg/douglas/docs/dev_writing_plugins.rst

 ..
 Warning::

    Make sure the filename for your plugin is unique!
-Pyblosxom imports your plugin using Python import machinery which means that if your plugin has the same name as a package on your system, then depending on how sys.path is set up, Pyblosxom may load the package on your system and NOT your plugin.
+Douglas imports your plugin using Python import machinery which means that if your plugin has the same name as a package on your system, then depending on how sys.path is set up, Douglas may load the package on your system and NOT your plugin.

-   If you think this might be happening to you, do ``pyblosxom-cmd test`` and it'll tell you the paths of what it's loading.
+   If you think this might be happening to you, do ``douglas-cmd test`` and it'll tell you the paths of what it's loading.